entrypoint-lv/DataTableQueryBuilder/README.md

     }
     ```

-2. Create a view model that represents fields of a front-end datatable.
-This model will also be used to return data from the server to the datatable:
+2. A view model that represents fields returned by server:

     ```c#
     public class UserDataTableFields